PatrickL546/PixivUtil2-batch-plus-plus/README.md

   - Can be modified using `[FFmpeg]` option in `config.ini` in `/Instance/PixivUtil2`
   - This can save lots of space if your webm are encoded in old settings, pre [v20211104](https://github.com/Nandaka/PixivUtil2/releases/tag/v20211104)
 - [A] Follow Pixiv users
   - Follows Pixiv users using PixivUtil2's exported member list.
 Or any ID list formatted the same way.
-Add ID's to `follow_pixiv_users_list.txt`
+Add IDs to `follow_pixiv_users_list.txt`
 - [B] Bookmark artworks
-  - Add artworks to bookmarks using artworks ID list in the same format as PixivUtil2's exported member list Add ID's to `bookmark_artworks_list.txt`
+  - Add artworks to bookmarks using artworks ID list in the same format as PixivUtil2's exported member list Add IDs to `bookmark_artworks_list.txt`

 ## Credits/Contributor